ForModLabUHel/forClimate/README_mottiprebas.md

 	python mottiprebas.py -y 20 -d initmotti/prebasTest.txt -s mottistand/Stand.txt -t mottimodeltree/ModelTrees.txt -c prebascoeff/PrebasCoeff.txt -x prebascoeff/PrebasCoeff.xlsx

+ **Note** that the directories for data files must exist before simulation.
 The number 20 is the simulation time (years).
-The last growth step is from 15 to 20, i.e the growth step  is 5 by default.
- *prebasTest.txt* is used with the Motti initialization run (the file must exist with reasonable content).
- *Stand.txt* is is the first Motti stand level data file and  *ModelTrees.txt* will the first model tree data file after the initialization run.
-They also provide name templates for files to be created during simulation.
+ The last growth step is from 15 to 20, i.e the growth step  is 5 by default.  *prebasTest.txt* is used with the Motti initialization run (the file must exist with reasonable content). *Stand.txt* is is the first Motti stand level data file and *ModelTrees.txt* will the first model tree data file after the initialization run.
+They also provide name templates for files to be created during simulation. *PrebasCoeff.txt* is the name template for Prebas coeffient files.
- *PrebasCoeff.txt* is the name template for Prebas coeffient files. *PrebasCoeff.xlsx* collects generated Prebas coefficients in a single Excel file (optional).
+ *PrebasCoeff.xlsx* collects generated Prebas coefficients in a single Excel file (optional).

- Data files will appear in their respective directories and named using simulation steps. **Note** that the directories for data files must exist before simulation. **Note** there is currently 20 years of weather data to demonstrate the linking between Motti and Prebas.
+ Data files will appear in their respective directories and named using simulation steps.
+For example *PrebasCoeff_5-10.txt* contains coefficients for the simulation step 5 to 10. **Note** there is currently 20 years of weather data to demonstrate the linking between Motti and Prebas.